 Do you have to soak wild rice before cooking?

-You do not have to cook wild rice before cooking it!
+You do not have to soak wild rice before cooking it!
 We wanted there to be as few steps to cooking wild rice as possible.
 That being said, people soak their wild rice to reduce the cooking time, so if you have the time feel free to soak the wild rice.
+The finished texture will remain the same.

 Our recipes DO NOT include soaking the wild rice.